daamsie/daa.ms-nuxt/content/about.md

 Since then I have also branched out to work on several other projects.
 I have worked on various websites, including popular travel websites I Want That Flight, I Know The Pilot and Travel Massive.
 I have also written several Wordpress plugins for Charitable - a popular suite of charity fundraising plugins.

-My favourite part of creating websites is ensuring the interface and interaction is as simple as possible for users.
+My favourite part of creating websites is ensuring the user experience is as simple as possible for users.
+Function over form.

 I enjoy learning new technologies and frameworks, and particularly enjoy working in Javascript.

 Aside from getting stuck into code, I also enjoy gardening, drawing and painting.
-Have a look at my art page for examples.
+I've added a short section with some of my art.